What is the difference between AIR³ and a tablet with the same look one can find on internet/Alibaba?

 Set if you want XCTrack to be launched on boot of AIR³.
 Decide to automatically download the latest Openair file provided on a shared Google Drive on boot of AIR³.
 Determine if you want to download Openair files with or without danger zones according to the way Openair files are named.
 Check this video for details.

 The new version of XCTrack contains a “Weak lift indication” feature.
-If your drop rate is 1m/s but you are only going down by 0.2 m/s, this means you are in air mass going up… This is indicated by the double beep vario sound. you can disable it by putting the “Weak lift Indication volume” in the “Preferences/Sound/Acoustic Vario” menu.
+If you fall down in calm air by 0.9 – 1m/s but, while flying, you are only falling down by 0.2 m/s, this means you are flying in air mass going up… This is indicated by the double beep vario sound. you can disable it by turning off the “Weak lift Indication volume” in the “Preferences/Sound/Acoustic Vario” menu.

 Yes.
 AIR³ is using a performing barometer sensor to determine the altitude and the altitude changes.
 It can detect an altitude change of less than 10 cm per second.